PostHog/posthog.com/contents/blog/aruba-hackathon.md

 ## HouseWatch: Centralized monitoring and management for ClickHouse

-- **Team HouseWatch:** Yakko and Tim Glaser
+- **Team HouseWatch:** Li Yi Yu, Yakko Majuri, and Tim Glaser

-PostHog uses ClickHouse as our main event database, but we end up using a huge range of tools (Grafana, Metabase etc.) to monitor and manage it.
-Team HouseWatch built a centralized dashboard so we can eliminate all this bloat and have everything in one place.
+PostHog uses ClickHouse as our main event database, but we end up using a huge range of tools (Grafana, Metabase, pganalyze etc.) to monitor and manage it.
+Team HouseWatch built a centralized dashboard, so we can eliminate all this bloat and have everything in one place.

 // TODO: Screenshot of House Watch